Scripted Production Guide

 Technical Setup

 Lighting: (See pre-light).
-Scheduling will account for all staging of equipment.
+Scheduling will take into account the staging of equipment.

 On-Camera Performance: Dean/SME will sit comfortably, maintain good posture, and make natural gestures.